emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 - During the install, Windows 11 tries to force you to sign in with a Microsoft account.
-This can be bypassed by disabling the network adapter, hitting `Shift + F10` to open a command prompt, and typing `oobe\bypassnro` to reboot with the option skipping online sign in.
+This can be bypassed by disabling the network adapter, hitting `Shift + F10` to open a command prompt, and typing `oobe\bypassnro` to reboot with the option to skip online sign in.
 Coincidentally, [I read this morning that Microsoft is disabling this feature](https://www.tomshardware.com/software/windows/microsoft-eliminates-workaround-that-circumvents-microsoft-account-requirement-during-windows-11-installation), so you may need to do some registry edits to get this to work.